-LG Display will have some amazing OLED concepts at CES 2023
+LG Display to show amazing OLED concepts at CES 2023, including phone screen that can fold both ways

-(Pocket-lint) - CES is almost upon us once more and that means the latest tech coming our way soon will be on show.
+CES is almost upon us once more and that means the latest tech coming our way soon will be on show.

 However, the world's largest consumer electronics trade show doesn't just play host to products you'll see on the shelves in the coming months, it also traditionally showcases the weird and wonderful in tech - concepts that might be adapted for public use somewhere down the line.